BerkeleyHCI/PolymorphicBlocks/reference.md

 - Optionally assign a name to the `Connection` by assigning to a `self` variable.
 - Connections must be between ports of compatible type.
   Typed ports (like `Ground` or `VoltageSink`) are distinct from `Passive` ports and not connectable without adapters.
+- Only the block's ports and inner blocks' ports can be connected.
+  Connections cannot be made arbitrarily deep in the block hierarchy.

 #### Implicit Connection Blocks